hilal-1991/RepositoryDesignPattern/README.md

 # RepositoryDesignPattern

 MixPanel logging using Repository Design Pattern with Laravel/Lumen

-If You are using Laravel Or Lumen follow the same directory structure.
+If you are using Laravel Or Lumen follow the same directory structure.

 Create Constant file

-Constant.php
+file path : app/Constants/Constant.php

 ```php
 class Constant